 A contract for personal goods and services may be terminated at any time before delivery of the goods or services without charge to the purchaser.
-However, if goods made to the special order of the purchaser result in preproduction costs, or require preparation for delivery, such additional costs will be listed in the order form or contract.
-No termination charge shall be made in excess of this amount.
-Contracts for delivery at future intervals may be terminated as to the undelivered portion, and the purchaser shall be chargeable only for that proportion of the total cost which the goods or services delivered bear to the total goods called for by the contract.
-(This is in addition to the right to rescind certain credit transactions involving a security interest in real estate provided by section 125 of the Truth-in-Lending Act, PL 90-321 (15 USC 1601) and section 226.9 of Regulation Z (12 CFR 226).
+However, if goods made to the special order of the purchaser result in preproduction costs, or require preparation for delivery, such additional costs will be listed in the contract.
+No termination charge will be made in excess of this amount.
+Contracts for delivery at future intervals may be terminated as to the undelivered portion, and the purchaser will be chargeable only for that proportion of the total cost which the goods or services delivered bear to the total goods called for by the contract.
+(This is in addition to the right to rescind certain credit transactions involving a security interest in real estate provided by PL 90-321 (15 USC 1601) and 12 CFR 226).